-- vi.
-Ensure that the exhaust systems, beyond the cooker hoods, for all restaurants are maintained and serviced on a regular basis as appropriate. - vii.
-To ensure that no bulk disposal of rubbish obstructs the means of escape in the CAC. - viii.
-To ensure all portable fire extinguishers belonging to CAG are serviceable and maintained regularly in accordance to latest SS578 at CAC; - ix.
-To ensure that all CAG building hosereels located at CAC are inspected for their serviceability; - x.
-To ensure that all cabinets located at CAC that are used to house fire extinguishers and hosereels are accessible for use during a fire; - xi.
+- iii.
+To ensure that no bulk disposal of rubbish obstructs the means of escape in the CAC. - iv.
+To ensure all CAG portable fire extinguishers located at CAC are serviceable and maintained regularly in accordance to latest SS578. - v.
+To ensure that all CAG building hose reels located at CAC are inspected for their serviceability. - vi.
+To ensure that all cabinets located at CAC that are used to house fire extinguishers and hose reels are accessible for use during a fire. - vii.
 To ensure cigarette butt bins located at CAC that are placed at specified smoking areas are cleared of rubbish on a regular basis.